big-unibo/explain/README.md

 ## Research papers

+Implementation of "Explaining Cube Measures Through Intentional Analytics", submitted to Elsevier's Information Systems.

-Please refer to the following research paper:
+Please also refer to the following research paper:

 - Francia, Matteo, Stefano Rizzi, and Patrick Marcel.
 "The Whys and Wherefores of Cubes." **Proceedings of the 25th International Workshop on Design, Optimization, Languages and Analytical Processing of Big Data (DOLAP)**.
 2023.
 URL: https://ceur-ws.org/Vol-3369/paper4.pdf